GEOS-ESM/GEOSldas/README.md

 The steps detailed below are essentially those performed by `parallel_build.csh` in Step 3 above.
 Either method should yield identical builds.

 #### mepo

+The GEOSldas is comprised of a set of sub-repositories.
+These are managed by a tool called [mepo](https://github.com/GEOS-ESM/mepo).
+To clone all the sub-repos, you can run `mepo clone` inside the fixture:
 ```
 cd GEOSldas
 mepo clone